AliAskariGithub/AI-Spec-Driven-Book/fullstack/frontend-book/docs/module-2/index.md

 ## Module Structure

-This module consists of three chapters that progressively build your understanding of digital twin simulation:
+This module consists of four chapters that progressively build your understanding of robot kinematics and physical structure:

-1. **Digital Twin Fundamentals** - Understanding the purpose of simulation and comparing Gazebo vs Unity
-2. **Physics Simulation with Gazebo** - Setting up physics simulations with gravity, collisions, and dynamics
-3. **Sensors and Interaction** - Simulating sensors and implementing human-robot interaction
+1. **Robot Links, Joints, and Coordinate Frames** - Understanding robot structure and spatial relationships
+2. **Forward and Inverse Kinematics** - Mathematical relationships between joint angles and end-effector positions
+3. **Humanoid Joint Constraints and Motion Limits** - Physical limitations that govern robot movement
+4. **Mapping URDF to Real and Simulated Robots** - Connecting virtual models to physical hardware

 ## Getting Started

-Ready to dive into digital twin simulation?
+Ready to dive into robot kinematics and physical structure?
 If you haven't already, make sure you're familiar with the robotic middleware concepts from [Module 1: The Robotic Nervous System](../module-1/index.md) as we'll be building on those concepts.

-Continue to the next chapter to explore the fundamentals of digital twin technology and compare the simulation platforms available to robotics developers.
+Continue to the next chapter to explore the fundamentals of robot structure, including links, joints, and coordinate frames that form the foundation of humanoid robot design.

 ## Testing Module 2 Locally